 Peggy Guggenheim – relaxing on the roof of her palazzo, Venice

-- There’s never been a better time to really discover Venice – To travel to Venice on a small group tour or as an individual traveller contact: email@example.com
+- To travel to Venice on a small group tour or as an individual traveller when travel restrictions are lifted, please contact: email@example.com

-Note – #Repost from @Lastampa – Peggy was the last person to have their own private gondola and gondolier in Venice!!!
+Note – #Repost from @Lastampa – Peggy was the last person to have her own private gondola and gondolier in Venice!!!